 Every new unit must have its own bank or building society account.
 Your unit must be registered on GO for this to be possible.
 Your commissioner is responsible for ensuring that these two things happen.

-When selecting a bank account, visit local banks and building societies to find out which treasurers’ accounts, club accounts or community accounts are on offer.
-Try to choose an account that does not involve bank charges.
+Visit local banks and building societies to find out which treasurers’ accounts, club accounts or community accounts are on offer.
+Try to choose an account that doesn't have bank charges.

 Banks require picture ID and proof of address when you open an account so take these with you when you go.
 You'll ideally need three signatories, two from the unit and one from your local guiding district or division, so having other volunteers on board before doing this is essential.
 All the signatories will need the same proof of ID and they will all need to go at the same time to open the account.

 It is a good idea to take your Certificate of Charitable Status to the bank to make the status of the unit clear.
 Find out more about this certificate and your unit's charitable status.

 Fundraising is a great way to help pay for equipment and resources - or for planned trips and events that aren’t covered by subscriptions.
 See our fundraising toolkit for tried and tested ideas, and other useful advice.